Visa policy of Papua New Guinea: Visa on arrival

-In addition, nationals of China, Indonesia and Japan holding diplomatic or official passports may obtain a visa on arrival, valid for a maximum stay of 30 days.
+In addition, citizens of China, Indonesia and Japan holding diplomatic or official passports may obtain a visa on arrival, valid for a maximum stay of 30 days.

 Holders of passports from all Pacific Island States are eligible for Visa on arrival at all authorized ports of entry in Papua New Guinea, specifically Jacksons International Airport and Wutung land border post.

 The Immigration Department said VOA does not apply to diplomats and civil servants on formal long-term contracts, but only to those visiting on short-term contracts.

-Visa agreements were signed with India and South Korea for diplomatic and official passport holders.
-However, they are yet to be ratified.
+Future changes

+Papua New Guinea has signed visa exemption agreements with the following countries, but they have not yet entered into force: